-*Information regarding COVID-19 testing requirements as stipulated by the UK and US governments are constantly evolving.
+*Information regarding COVID-19 testing requirements as stipulated by the UK and/or US governments are constantly evolving.
 UF and/or FIE will keep you apprised of the most up-to-date information in communications during the pre-departure phase and during your time abroad.
-Students will be responsible for arranging their necessary tests.
+Students will be responsible for arranging their necessary tests, if applicable.

 All students are guaranteed a non-paying internship as part of the program.
 The internships are designed to be holistic professional development experiences that equip students with skills necessary to compete in today’s globalized marketplace.
 Students do not source their own internships or choose the exact company/organization at which they will work.
 FIE oversees the internship placement process and provides the necessary support, services, and supervision to ensure that students succeed.
 To help facilitate the placement process, students submit a portfolio of documents – CV, Personal Statement, and Industry Area Choices – after completing the UF in London application and being accepted into the program.

 A broad range of industry areas are available.
 Placements are almost always in start-ups, SMEs, or non-profits.
 The internship sites are located in the greater London area, so students should expect to commute, possibly around an hour or so, as is typical in and around the city.
 Placement information is typically provided approximately two weeks before the internship begins, with non-competitive interviews usually held with the company or organization around that time.